49th Club Championships 2014

 Kevin Perrin had the bye.

-The Round 2 postponed game, Jonathon Yates versus Kevin Perrin was played earlier in the week, and was a comfortable win for Kevin
+The Round 2 postponed game, Jonathon Yates versus Kevin Perrin was played earlier in the week, and was a comfortable win for Kevin.

 The remaining postponed games were duly played off.